 At the start of the first round, the first player shuffles the deck of guest cards and deals four to each player.
 Each guest card has an influence value ranging from two to four, and higher influence means greater clout at court.
 Each player’s hand consists of a mix of cards representing members of any of the families currently in play.
 Use a rival family’s guest cards against them, and watch for chances to set up your own house for success.

-The guest cards are played in the palace hallways in order to compete for the ducats and tokens of guild influence contained therein.
-While money is nice (we’ll see more on where to spend your ducats later), getting into the good graces of the guilds of Venice is the key to success in this power grab.
+Guest cards are played in the palace hallways in order to compete for the ducats and tokens of guild influence contained therein.
+While money is nice, getting into the good graces of the guilds of Venice is the key to success in this power grab.
 The guilds consist of the clergy, the vintners, the merchants, the military, and the scribes.
 A player can win by currying favor with these powerful groups in one of two ways.
-If you want to cast a wide net with your influence, then you can seal your path to greatness by gaining at least one guild token with four out of the five guilds.
+If you want to cast a wide net with your influence, then you can seal your path to greatness by gaining at least one guild token with four of the five guilds.
 If you’d rather focus the efforts of your manipulations, muster all your strength with a single backer by gaining four guild tokens for any one guild.

 Dirty Deeds Done for Ducats